-Why It Works
+Why This Recipe Works

-- Blistering the peppers in canola oil then drizzling them with olive oil provides the best flavor in the finished dish.
+- Blistering the peppers in canola oil then drizzling with olive oil provides the best flavor in the finished dish.

 - Cooking the peppers without moving them gives them a dark, charred, blistered surface.